PaperMC/PaperDocs/source/server/configuration.rst

       ($index + 1) * 16.
 Therefore, the default value of 3 will result in the
       engine functioning up to Y: 64.

+* update-radius
+    - **default**: 2
+    - **description**: Controls the distance in blocks from air or water that hidden-blocks are hidden by the anti-xray engine.

 * hidden-blocks
    - **default**: { gold_ore, iron_ore, coal_ore, lapis_ore, mossy_cobblestone,
      obsidian, chest, diamond_ore, redstone_ore, lit_redstone_ore, clay,